bburns/LanguageModels/docs/report/report.md

-A more state of the art baseline would be a Kneser-Ney 5-gram model (Kneser 1995), which calculates 1- through 5-grams and interpolates between them, but implementing that algorithm is beyond the scope of this project.
+A more state of the art baseline would be a Kneser-Ney 5-gram model (Kneser 1995), which calculates 1- through 5-grams and interpolates between them, but implementing that algorithm was beyond the scope of this project.

 ## Methodology